FAQ

 A She Maps program can be personalised to the needs of your school and the learning outcomes of your students.
 We will work with you to develop an individualised program using a combination of our existing programs and expertise, to benefit multiple year levels, your students, with strong Australian curriculum links.
 This all involves a mix of face-to-face incursions and online support for teachers and students.
 If you are seeking a whole school STEM solution, then it is best to contact us and we’ll build a program that is tailored to meet the needs of your students and school.

 No, at She Maps we have a saying “It’s not all about the drone.”
-Take a look at our Map My School Program.
+Take a look at our My Map, My World.
 This program will introduce you and your students to a mapping project from beginning to end.

 We cover Science, Technology, Engineering and Maths.
 We also include Geography as we want to show teachers and students just how important geospatial science is.
 We think it's so important that we’ve even written a paper about it.
 The Importance of Geography in STEM Education